Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Group-theoretic properties

 \begin{proof} We begin by proving that the determinant is arithmetically of infinite order in both cases.
 Let $n\geq 1$ and let $\chi\in\charg{\Gg}_m(k_n)$ be a character such that $\chi_1(\chi\circ p)$ is unramified for the object $\det(M)$.
 We then have

-by the previous proposition.
+by Proposition~\ref{pr-specialize}.
 By assumption this is valid for all but finitely many $\chi\in \charg{\Gg}_m$, and moreover $N$ has determinant which is arithmetically of infinite order, so that the arithmetic tannakian group of $\det(M)$ must be infinite.

 It remains to deduce that the geometric tannakian determinant of~$M$ has infinite order if the same property holds for~$N$.
 If not, then $\det(M)^d$ would be geometrically trivial for some integer $d\geq 1$.
 In this case, for any $n\geq 1$ and any character $\chi\in\charg{G}(k_n)$ which is Frobenius-unramified for~$\det$, the determinant $\det(\Theta_{M,k_n}(\chi))^d$ only depends on~$n$ (see Proposition~\ref{pr:geom-vs-arith2}, (2)).
 By~(\ref{eq-det-special}) and Lemma~\ref{lm-gm-det}, the tannakian determinant of~$N$ (which is an object of tannakian dimension~$1$ on~$\Gg_m$) is geometrically of finite order, which contradicts the assumption. \end{proof}